Wisconsin Smog Check / Emissions Test

 - A vehicle’s last Vehicle Inspection Report (specifically required for vehicles that did not pass or receive a “rejected” status during its previous test)

 Once the vehicle owner completes the inspection process they will receive a valid inspection decal for the vehicle’s windshield.
 They will also receive a Vehicle Inspection Report (VIR) which will state whether the vehicle passed or failed its inspection, and detail any emissions-related repairs the vehicle owner must address before getting the vehicle retested.
-First time residents transferring their out-of-state title, or residents transferring a vehicle title must present the vehicle’s VIR when applying for a title transfer.
+First-time residents transferring their out-of-state title, or residents transferring a vehicle title must present the vehicle’s VIR when applying for a title transfer.

-OBDII Tests: Wisconsin test personnel administer an ODBII test on most gasoline, light-duty motor vehicles made in the 1996, or newer model years, and diesel vehicles made in the 1997 model year or newer model years registered in one of the 7 eligible Wisconsin counties.
+OBDII Tests: Wisconsin test personnel administer an ODBII test on most gasoline, light-duty motor vehicles made in 1996, or newer model years, and diesel vehicles made in the 1997 model year or newer model years registered in one of the 7 eligible Wisconsin counties.
 The OBDII system installed in U.S. manufactured vehicles made in the 1996 and newer model years is a mechanical issue early-warning system.
 The system records the vehicle’s performance by administering a specific kind of test referred to as a “Monitor”.
 Certain monitors test a vehicle’s primary emissions components and subsystems.
 While the key is in the ignition and the engine is off, a test technician will make sure the vehicle’s DLC (Data Link Connector) works properly.
 Then, the test technician hooks an emissions diagnostic tool up to your vehicle’s DLC using a cable to allow the technician’s diagnostic tool to communicate with the vehicle’s OBD II system.
 A Wisconsin test technician can check your vehicle’s engine and emissions systems, and see if any monitors state a “Not Ready” status.
 The test personnel can complete the test in around 2 minutes.

 Vehicle Identification Number (VIN) Inspection: Wisconsin testing personnel will confirm a vehicle’s VIN matches the VIN in the paperwork provided by the vehicle owner.
-After confirming the the vehicle’s VIN number, test personnel will enter the vehicle’s information into the Wisconsin Diagnostic Analyzer System (WDAS) to record the vehicle’s weight, model year, and mileage.
+After confirming the vehicle’s VIN number, test personnel will enter the vehicle’s information into the Wisconsin Diagnostic Analyzer System (WDAS) to record the vehicle’s weight, model year, and mileage.

-If a vehicle pass its vehicle emissions test and VIN inspection, the vehicle owner can renew the vehicle’s registration at the testing facility.
+If a vehicle passes its vehicle emissions test and VIN inspection, the vehicle owner can renew the vehicle’s registration at the testing facility.
 Or, if the owner chooses, they can also renew online or visit a WisDOT service center to obtain a registration renewal.
 If an owner does choose to renew later, Wisconsin test personnel will present a valid smog check certificate to the owner proving the vehicle has passed the check and stating the test results.

 Failed Smog Inspections – Next Steps

-Vehicles that do not pass their smog inspections must get their emissions – related repairs completed by a certified repair technician and be reinspected.
+Vehicles that do not pass their smog inspections must get their emissions-related repairs completed by a certified repair technician and be reinspected.
 Vehicle owners will also receive a VIR stating the vehicle did not pass its inspection and detail the emissions-related repairs the vehicle owner must address before getting the vehicle retested.

 Vehicle owners may be eligible for a waiver if they meet all of the criteria: